 Discover Your Own Tastes

-If you want access to a great selection of these styles, take a look a beer club of the month.
+If you want access to a great selection of these styles, take a look at beer of the month clubs here.